crbazevedo/dd-coresets/docs/book/concepts/algorithm.md

 2. Replace the representative with the medoid

 **Why**: This improves the coreset by ensuring representatives are truly representative of their regions.

+## Theoretical Connections

+The DDC algorithm connects to several well-established areas:

+**Coresets**: The theoretical foundation comes from Feldman & Langberg (2011), who established a unified framework for coreset construction.
+DDC applies this framework to distributional approximation.

+**Facility Location**: The greedy selection strategy is related to facility location problems, where we want to place k facilities to serve n customers.
+The diversity term in DDC ensures "facilities" (representatives) are well-distributed.

+**k-Medoids**: Like k-medoids clustering (Kaufman & Rousseeuw, 1990), DDC selects real data points (medoids) rather than synthetic centroids.
+This ensures interpretability and allows the coreset to be used directly in analysis.

+**Submodular Optimization**: The greedy selection can be viewed as submodular maximization, where the objective function (density × diversity) has diminishing returns—a property that makes greedy algorithms effective.

+## References

+- Feldman, D., & Langberg, M. (2011).
+A unified framework for approximating and clustering data. *Proceedings of the 43rd annual ACM symposium on Theory of computing*.

+- Kaufman, L., & Rousseeuw, P. J. (1990). *Finding groups in data: an introduction to cluster analysis*.
+John Wiley & Sons.

 ## Further Reading